 If $(e_i)$ is a linear basis of $H^r$, then

-where we have set $g_{kl}=g(e_k,e_l)=\langle e_k,e_l\rangle_\varphi$.
-Since, under our assumptions, $R$ is an algebraic curvature tensor, and so it satisfies the Bianchi identity, the usual argument from Riemannian geometry tells us that $\mathrm{Ric}$ is symmetric: one has

-where one uses that $g^{kl}R_{ijkl}=0$ since $g^{kl}$ is symmetric in $k,l$ while $R_{ijkl}$ is antisymmetric.
-Moreover, since in dimension 2 and 3 the Weyl tensor vanishes, in these dimensions an algebraic curvature tensor is completely determined by its Ricci tensor.
-Therefore the multiplication $m_3$ is completely determined by $\mathrm{Ric}$.
-Notice that $m_3$ is a degree $-1$ Harrison 3-cocycle on $H^\ast$ and that $\mathrm{Ric}\cdot \varphi$ is a component in a degree $-1$ Harrison 2-cochain.
-Remarkably, as we are going to see in the next subsection, the way $\mathrm{Ric}$ determines $m_3$ is precisely through the Harrison boundary of (an extension of) $\mathrm{Ric}\cdot \varphi$.
-This in particular will show that the Harrison cohomology class of $m_3$ vanishes and so $\Aa^\ast$ is formal.
+where we define $g_{kl}=g(e_k,e_l)=\langle e_k,e_l\rangle_\varphi$ and let $g^{kl}$ be its inverse metric tensor.
+Since, under our assumptions, $R$ is an algebraic curvature tensor, it satisfies the Bianchi identity.
+The standard argument from Riemannian geometry dictates that $\mathrm{Ric}$ is symmetric.
+Indeed, the usual contraction of the first Bianchi identity with $g^{kl}$, together with the curvature symmetries, gives Moreover, since the Weyl tensor vanishes in dimensions 2 and 3, an algebraic curvature tensor in these dimensions is entirely determined by its Ricci tensor.
+Consequently, the multiplication $m_3$ is completely governed by $\mathrm{Ric}$.
+Notice that $m_3$ is a degree $-1$ Harrison 3-cocycle on $H^\ast$, and that $\mathrm{Ric}\cdot \varphi$ serves as a component of a degree $-1$ Harrison 2-cochain.
+Remarkably, as we will demonstrate in the following subsections, the exact mechanism by which $\mathrm{Ric}$ determines $m_3$ is by realizing $m_3$ as the Harrison coboundary of a specifically constructed extension of $\mathrm{Ric}\cdot \varphi$.
+This structural fact guarantees that the Harrison cohomology class of $m_3$ vanishes, thereby establishing that $\Aa^\ast$ is formal.

 \underline{Case a.2}.
-Now we shall find a Harrison coboundary for $m_3$ in the case $r$ is even and $b^r=2$.
+Now we shall show that $m_3$ is a Harrison coboundary in the case $r$ is even and $b^r=2$.